satwikkansal/wtfpython/README.md

 #### 💡 Explanation:

-- It if often adivsable to not use wildcard imports.
-The first obvious reason for this is In wildcard imports, the names with leading underscore are be imported.
-This may lead to errors in runtime.
+- It is often advisable to not use wildcard imports.
+The first obvious reason for this is, in wildcard imports, the names with a leading underscore get imported.
+This may lead to errors during runtime.
-- Had we used `from ... import a, b, c` syntax, the above `NameError` won't have occurred.
+- Had we used `from ... import a, b, c` syntax, the above `NameError` wouldn't have occurred.
     ```py
     >>> from module import some_weird_name_func_, _another_weird_name_func
     >>> _another_weird_name_func()